input-output-hk/peras-design/docs/reports/tech-report-1.md

 ![Detail of Peras and Praos chain comparison](../diagrams/sim-expts/peras-voting.png)

 Statistics for rollbacks, such as the ones shown below, are measured in these simulations to quantify the number of slots or blocks that are reverted: such can be used to compute the likelihood of a transaction appearing in a block that is later rolled back.
 The diagram below shows a proof-of-principle measurement of rollback lengths in an ensemble of simulations.
 The horizontal axis shows the number of slots rolled back during the course of the whole simulation, and the vertical axis shows the corresponding number of blocks rolled back: the marginal histograms show the empirically observed frequency of each.
+(Note that the point indicating the number of slots vs blocks rolled back do not represent single rollbacks of that many slots or blocks: instead a simulation might have had many rollbacks and the slots and blocks listed are the total among the rollbacks.
+Also note that the active slot coefficient was set to a high value in order to provoke more forking.)
 Although the voting boost weight is varied among these simulations, it has almost no effect on the rollback statistics.

 ![Example of rollback statistics](../diagrams/sim-expts/rollbacks.png)